YangLIN1997/YangLIN1997.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. student at the School of Computer Science, University of Sydney (USYD), under the supervision of Professor [Irena Koprinska](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/irena-koprinska.html).
+I am a final-year PhD student at the School of Computer Science, University of Sydney (USYD), under the supervision of Professor [Irena Koprinska](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/irena-koprinska.html).
-I am holding a PhD studentship funded by Commonwealth Scientific and Industrial Research Organization (CSIRO) Data61, under the supervision of Dr [Mashud Rana](https://people.csiro.au/r/m/mdmashud-rana) and Dr [Ashfaqur Rahman](https://people.csiro.au/R/A/Ashfaqur-Rahman) since July 2019.
+I am also affiliated with Commonwealth Scientific and Industrial Research Organization (CSIRO) Data61, under the supervision of Dr [Mashud Rana](https://people.csiro.au/r/m/mdmashud-rana) and Dr [Ashfaqur Rahman](https://people.csiro.au/R/A/Ashfaqur-Rahman).

-I completed the B.Eng. degree in 2018 at the School of Electrical Engineering, University of Sydney, supervised by Professor [Weidong Xiao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/weidong-xiao.html).
+I completed the BEng degree in 2018 at the School of Electrical Engineering, University of Sydney, supervised by Professor [Weidong Xiao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/weidong-xiao.html).
 Previously, I worked as a research assistant supervised by Professor [Georgios Konstantinou](https://research.unsw.edu.au/people/dr-georgios-konstantinou) and Dr [Harith R. Wickramasinghe](https://www.unsw.edu.au/engineering/our-people/harith-wickramasinghe) at University of New South Wales in 2017.

 My current research focus is on time series forecasting, knowledge distillation, sequence models, deep learning.